ansible-lockdown/RHEL9-CIS/README.md

 ## Role Variables

 This role is designed that the end user should not have to edit the tasks themselves.
-All customizing should be done via the defaults/main.yml file or with extra vars within the project, job, workflow, etc. These variables can be found [here](https://github.com/ansible-lockdown/RHEL9-CIS/wiki/Main-Variables) in the Main Variables Wiki page.
-All variables are listed there along with descriptions.
+All customizing should be done by overriding the required varaibles as found in defaults/main.yml file. e.g. using inventory, group_vars, extra_vars

 ## Tags